hackclub/hackclub/workshops/backjack/README.md

 //decalrioj
 void Hit_card1();
 ```
 We then going to give definition to this function under the ~definition section~.
-Inside the `Hit_Card1()` fiunction we will use a special function that will help us generate random number, which is will use the `<time>` library, that use the time of the program, to get random number. :
+Inside the ` Hit_Card1() ` fiunction we will use a special function that will help us generate random number, which use the ` <time> ` library, called ` srand() ` function, to get random number :
 ```C++
 void Hit_card1() {
  srand(time(0));          /* place it here */

  }
 ```
+For more about how the function of srand function check out it [here]()
 Under that line we will then draw drandom number for the first and sececond card for the player that will be betttwen 11 and 1, so call out the variable that store the frist and second card number whcih is ` Pl_card1 ` and ` Pl_card2 `:
 ```c++
 srand(time(0));